heyyviv/heyyviv.github.io/_posts/2024-10-1-Skin-cancer.markdown

 partial_auc = auc(partial_fpr, partial_tpr)

 # Plot the partial ROC curve
+plt.figure(figsize=(8, 6))
 plt.plot(partial_fpr, partial_tpr, marker='.', label=f'Partial ROC (AUC = {partial_auc:.2f})')

+# Labeling the axes
 plt.xlabel('False Positive Rate')
 plt.ylabel('True Positive Rate')
 plt.title('Partial ROC Curve')

+# Show the plot
 plt.legend()
 plt.show()
 ```

+### Applications of Partial ROC

+- **Medical Diagnosis**: Avoiding false positives is critical, so performance at low FPR is emphasized.
+- **Fraud Detection**: Limiting false positives prevents unnecessary investigations.
+- **Anomaly Detection**: Ensures minimal false alarms by focusing on low FPR ranges.

-### Partial Area Under the ROC Curve (pAUC)
+### Partial AUC (pAUC)

-Just like the full AUC, the **Partial AUC (pAUC)** is the area under the partial ROC curve.
-It summarizes the model's performance within the restricted FPR range, providing a more focused evaluation.
+The **Partial AUC (pAUC)** measures the area under the ROC curve within a specified FPR range, providing a more relevant metric in scenarios where low FPR is crucial.

-### Advantages of Partial ROC
+### Advantages of pROC

-1. **Relevance**: The partial ROC curve allows for targeted evaluation within specific **FPR ranges**, which are often critical in applications like healthcare or security.
-2. **Better Decision-Making**: By focusing on low FPR values, stakeholders can select models that reduce the risks of costly false positives.
+- **Focus on Relevant Performance**: Highlights performance in regions of interest, such as low FPR.
+- **Better Decision-Making**: Allows stakeholders to make informed choices when high false positives are unacceptable.

-### Limitations
+### Limitations of pROC

-- **Choice of FPR Threshold**: Selecting the maximum FPR value for the partial ROC curve may be somewhat arbitrary and needs to be aligned with the specific application.
+- **Arbitrary FPR Threshold**: The selection of an FPR threshold can be subjective and domain-dependent.
-- **Loss of Global Insight**: Focusing on a small region of the ROC curve might lead to missing insights about the model's performance in other FPR regions.
+- **Loss of Full Picture**: Focusing on a partial region may hide useful information about model performance at higher FPR values.

 ---

-## Summary
+### Summary

-Both the **Precision-Recall Curve** and the **Partial ROC Curve** are powerful tools for evaluating classifiers, particularly in domains where **class imbalance** or **false positive control** is critical.
-Each provides a focused view of model performance, allowing for better decision-making and model selection in high-stakes environments.
+- **Precision-Recall Curve** is ideal for imbalanced datasets, showing the trade-off between precision and recall.
+- **ROC Curve** provides a comprehensive view of a model’s classification performance.
+- **Partial ROC Curve** zooms in on regions of interest (low FPR), making it crucial in domains where controlling false positives is important.

+This structured format, with code blocks enclosed by triple backticks and

+ mathematical expressions wrapped in single or double dollar signs, ensures that Jekyll can properly parse and render the content.